TeleAI-mcp/simple-devops-toolkit-irbn/README.md

-# simple-devops-toolkit-irbn
+# Simple Devops Toolkit Irbn

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.